-- Parodied in the Angry Beavers Halloween special "The Day the Whole World Got Really Screwed Up".
+- Parodied in the Angry Beavers Halloween Episode "The Day the World Got Really Screwed Up".
 In one scene, the beavers and a generic B-movie damsel-in-distress are trying to flee a horde of monsters, only for the woman to injure one ankle, then the other, then both at once somehow as the beavers try to help her along.
 Dagget lampshades this by asking if they can just cut off her feet.